KerryAlsace/where-to-work/SPEC.md

 - User, Place, Neighborhood
 - [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
 - User.most_places URL: /users/most_places (can only be viewed by admins)
-- [ ] Include a nested form writing to an associated model using a custom attribute writer (form URL, model name e.g. /recipe/new, Item)
+- [x] Include a nested form writing to an associated model using a custom attribute writer (form URL, model name e.g. /recipe/new, Item)
+- places/new, Address
 - [x] Include signup (how e.g. Devise)
 - Users can sign up
 - [x] Include login (how e.g. Devise)